merenlab/merenlab.org/tutorials/infant-gut/index.md

 |E_faecium_6778|faecium|
 |E_faecium_6798|faecium|

-Here is the command to run {%include PROGRAM name='anvi-compute-functional-enrichment' text='enrichment' %} on modules:
+And here is the command to run {%include PROGRAM name='anvi-compute-functional-enrichment' text='the enrichment script' %} on modules:
 ``` bash
 anvi-compute-functional-enrichment \
     -M Enterococcus_metabolism_modules.txt \